Shi Xiong: Exile and gradual repromotion

-Campaign against Huigu
+Campaign against the Uyghurs

-In 842, by which time Emperor Wenzong's brother Emperor Wuzong was emperor, remnants of Tang's one-time ally/vassal, the Huigu Khanate, in light of Huigu's defeat at the hands of the Xiajiasi, were raiding the Tang northern border regions.
-When the Huigu remnants under Wujie Khan raided Tiande (天德, in modern Bayan Nur, Inner Mongolia), the defender of Tiande, Tian Mou (田牟), wanted to engage them, despite the misgivings of the lead chancellor Li Deyu.
-Li Deyu had known about Shi, from the time that Shi served under Cui Qun (as at that time, Li Deyu was the military governor of Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu), which neighbored Wuning), and so recommended Shi to be Tian's deputy, to help defend against Huigu raids.
+In 842, by which time Emperor Wenzong's brother Emperor Wuzong was emperor, remnants of Tang's former ally/vassal, the Uyghur Khanate, in light of their defeat at the hands of the Xiajiasi, were raiding the Tang's northern borders.
+When Uyghur tribes under Wujie Khan raided Tiande (天德, in modern Bayan Nur, Inner Mongolia), the defender of Tiande, Tian Mou (田牟), wanted to engage them, despite the misgivings of the lead chancellor Li Deyu.
+Li Deyu had known about Shi, from the time that Shi served under Cui Qun (as at that time, Li Deyu was the military governor of Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu), which neighbored Wuning), and so recommended Shi to be Tian's deputy, to help defend against Uyghur raids.
 In addition to serving as Tian's deputy, Shi was also made the prefect of Shuo Prefecture (朔州, in modern Shuozhou, Shanxi), continuing to be under Liu Mian, who was then the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi).

-Meanwhile, Liu informed Shi that the reason why Emperor Wuzong did not want to launch a major campaign to wipe out the Huigu remnants was that his aunt Princess Taihe, who had previously married Huigu's Chongde Khan under the heqin system of marriage alliance, was being held by Wujie Khan.
+Meanwhile, Liu informed Shi that the reason why Emperor Wuzong did not want to launch a major campaign to wipe out the displaced Uyghurs was that his aunt Princess Taihe, who had previously married the Uyghur Chongde Khan under the heqin system of marriage alliance, was being held by Wujie Khan.
 He thus planned, with Shi, to launch a surprise attack to rescue Princess Taihe.
 In spring 843, when Wujie Khan was attacking Zhenwu, Liu had Shi and Wang Feng (王逢) command the soldiers under the Shatuo chieftain Zhuye Chixin, as well as Qibi (契苾) and Tuoba (拓拔, i.e., Dangxiang) tribesmen, to serve as forward troops, while his own army followed.
-When Shi arrived at Zhenwu, he ascended the city walls and surveyed the Huigu camps, when he saw that there were a group of wagons where the people appeared to be wearing Chinese uniforms of red and green colors and appeared to be Chinese.
+When Shi arrived at Zhenwu, he ascended the city walls and surveyed the Uyghur camps, when he saw that there were a group of wagons where the people appeared to be wearing Chinese uniforms of red and green colors and appeared to be Chinese.
 He sent a spy to those wagons, and the spy found out that the group of wagons were under Princess Taihe and her attendants.
 Shi informed the princess that he was about to launch an attack, and that the princess should remain calm during the attack and remain where she was.
 At night, he launched a surprise attack on Wujie Khan's tent, surprising him and causing him to flee.
-Shi, after killing some 10,000 Huigu people and receiving the surrender of some 20,000 people, escorted Princess Taihe back to Tang territory.
+Shi, after killing some 10,000 Uyghur people and receiving the surrender of some 20,000 people, escorted Princess Taihe back to Tang territory.
 Shi was subsequently made the defender of Tiande.